agathoklisx/libved/README.md

  * Arg completion is triggered when the first char word token is an '-' or
  * when the current command, gets a bufname as an argument.

- * In any other case a filename completion is perfomed.
+ * In any other case a filename completion is performed.

  * Options are usually long (that means prefixed with two dashes), unless some
  * established/unambiguous like (for now):